bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 type
 : The type of resource request as a string.
 This field MAY
-      define which other elements are allowed in the request.
+      define which other fields are allowed in the request object.
-      This element is REQUIRED.
+      This field is REQUIRED.

 The value of this field is under the control of the AS.
 This field MUST be compared using an exact byte match of the string